All about Coyotes, the new urban dogs

 0

 You may be wondering what Coyotes have to do with an urban backyard wildlife habitat.
-So, here it is: If your neighborhood offers plenty of good cover for hiding–wooded or brushy areas, thickets, tall grasses–a Coyote may be visiting your yard nightly.
+So, here it is: If your neighborhood offers plenty of good cover for hiding—wooded or brushy areas, thickets, tall grasses—a Coyote may be visiting your yard every night.
 It might drink from your dog’s water dish, pounce on mice nibbling up spilled birdseed, go fishing in your pond, and search your compost bin for dinner leftovers.
 No?
-Well, look again at the Coyote above; like a dog, it’s relaxing on a lawn bordered by houses!
-A study1 of 105 cities, medium-sized to large, determined that 96 of them had Coyote populations, including New York City.
+Look again at the Coyote above; it’s relaxing in an urban yard!
+A study1 of 105 medium-sized to large cities determined that ninety-six had Coyote populations, including New York City.

 Background

 Originally, Coyotes inhabited the grasslands of the northwestern United States.
-As humans entrenched themselves in their habitat, Coyotes were forced to find new areas.
-Along with that, ill-conceived, government-sponsored extermination of their most dangerous natural predator, the wolf, along with declining numbers of bears and mountain lions, provided a big advantage to Coyotes.
+As humans entrenched themselves in their habitat, Coyotes were forced to find new homelands.
+The disrupted, growing populations of these intelligent and adaptable animals saw them fanning out in all directions in the ensuing years.
+At the same time, ill-conceived, government-sponsored extermination of their most dangerous natural predator, the wolf, along with declining numbers of bears and mountain lions, gave Coyotes a significant advantage.

 Coyote physical description

-Adult Coyotes generally are 30–40 inches long (76–102 cm) and stand 15–20 inches tall (38–51 cm) at the shoulder.
-The tail is about 16 inches (41 cm) long.
-They weigh 15–44 pounds (7–20 kg).
-Males are a bit larger than females.
+Adult Coyotes generally are 30 to 40 inches long (76–102 cm) and stand 15 to 20 inches tall (38–51 cm) at the shoulder.
+Their tail is about 16 inches (41 cm) long.
+They weigh 15 to 44 pounds (7–20 kg), with males slightly larger than females.
 Coyotes living in desert and prairie environments are smaller than their mountain-range kin.

-Coyotes have a thin face with yellow eyes and a black nose.
-Their eyes are on the front of the head, like a human’s, which gives them binocular vision.
-The ears are large, yellowish, triangular and held upright.
+Coyotes have a thin face, yellow eyes, and a black nose.
+Like humans, their eyes are on the front of the head, giving them binocular vision.
+The ears are large, yellowish, triangular, and held upright.

-Their body is lean, with a black-tipped, bushy tail usually carried down, even when running.
-It’s raised to a horizontal position during shows of aggression.
+Their body is lean, and the black-tipped, bushy tail is usually carried down, even when running.
+It’s only raised to a horizontal position during shows of aggression.

-Warm-climate Coyotes are grayish-brown, yellowish-gray or tawny.
-A dark stripe runs down their back.
+Warm-climate Coyotes are grayish-brown, yellowish-gray, or tawny, with a dark stripe running down the back.
 Those living in colder areas have a darker coat.

-They have five toes on their front feet, and the back feet have four toes and a dewclaw (a rudimentary fifth toe).
-Coyotes have strong legs–they can run up to 40 miles per hour (64 kmh) and easily jump 6-7 feet (1.8 m) high, which means a backyard fence needs to be that high to keep them out.
+The front feet have five toes, and the back have four toes and a dewclaw (a rudimentary fifth toe).
+Coyotes have strong, muscular legs—they can run up to 40 miles per hour (64 km) and easily jump 6 to 7 feet (1.8 m) high, which means a backyard fence needs to be that high to keep them out.
 They’re also excellent swimmers.

 Drawing of a Red Fox, Coyote, Red Wolf and Gray Wolf comparing them side by side.